-If have the power, though, there are few games that look at good as Final Fantasy XV.
-Even if you don’t have the power, you can endlessly tweak the graphical settings.
+If you have the power, though, there are few games that look as good as Final Fantasy XV.
+Even if you don’t have the power, you can endlessly tweak the graphics settings.
 From the amount of RAM you’re dedicating to textures to Nvidia HairWorks, Final Fantasy XV has a setting for everything.

 Read our Final Fantasy XV review

-The Call of Duty series has always focused on performance over visuals, making each entry look as good as possible while keeping a solid 60 fps, even on consoles.
+The Call of Duty series always has focused on performance over visuals, making each entry look as good as possible while keeping a solid 60 fps, even on consoles.
 2019’s Modern Warfare and the free-to-play add-on Warzone are no different.
-However, because of the focus on performance, it’s easy to forget how far the Call of Duty series has come.
+However, because of the focus on performance for this battle royale game, it’s easy to forget how far the Call of Duty series has come.
 Going back and playing the original Modern Warfare, it’s clear that Activision’s blockbuster series has grown beyond higher resolution textures and better lighting effects.

 Read our Call of Duty: Modern Warfare review

 As is the case with most other console ports, the visual buff to Red Dead Redemption 2 comes down to two things: Higher frame rates and resolution.
-There are some other, not so obvious improvements, too, though.
+There also are some other not-so-obvious improvements, too.
 Draw distances, for example, are much better on PC, with fine detail even on distant mountains.
-The same goes for tessellation on tree and foliage, as well as global illumination and ambient occlusion.
+The same goes for tessellation on trees and foliage, as well as global illumination and ambient occlusion.
 These environmental effects may not be the bread and butter that makes Red Dead Redemption 2 look so good, but they add a level of realism, and for a game focused entirely on that, there’s nothing better.

 Read our Red Dead Redemption 2 review